Black hole chemistry: thermodynamics with Lambda: The AdS/CFT interpretation

-We next consider the second, more recent, interpretation which proposes that varying $\Lambda$ corresponds to varying the volume on which the field theory resides \cite{Karch:2015rpa}.
-The rationale behind this interpretation is that changing $\Lambda$ is equivalent to changing the AdS length scale $l$, which in turn changes the curvature radius governing the space on which the field theory is defined.
+{In this subsection we shall discuss a more refined holographic dictionary \cite{Karch:2015rpa}, properly identifying the properties of the holographic fluid with the bulk thermodynamic quantities.
+In particular, following \cite{Karch:2015rpa} we argue that varying $\Lambda$ in the bulk corresponds to both varying the number of colours and varying the volume of the CFT.
+The rationale for the latter is simple: varying $\Lambda$ is equivalent to changing the AdS length scale $l$, which in turn changes the curvature radius governing the space on which the field theory resides, varying effectively its volume.
+We shall also discuss the holographic derivation of the bulk Smarr relation, and the possibility of keeping the number of colours constant, which is only possible if both Newton's constant and $\Lambda$ are varied. }